 The cost of the vehicle includes VAT but excludes finance costs.
-Where actual expenditure is used the value of the vehicle is limited to R560 000

-(2014: R480 000) for purposes of calculating wear and tear, which must be spread over seven years.
+Where actual expenditure is used the value of the vehicle is limited to R560 000 (2014 : R480 000) for purposes of calculating wear and tear, which must be spread over a seven year period.